 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients given antipsychotic medications.
-While antipsychotic drugs may be helpful for many residents, it is important to ensure these drugs are being used appropriately.
-In limited situations, excessive reliance on these medications may suggest a facility is using these medications to control patient behavior.
+This tells you the percent of patients given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these medications are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication